Crystal Meth Addiction Treatment Programs

 Some recovering crystal meth addicts turn to intensive outpatient programs (IOP) after completing their inpatient treatment courses.
 These may also provide an adequate therapy and treatment program for short-term crystal meth addicts who do not exhibit severe psychological addiction symptoms.
 A typical IOP offers individual or group services and encourages patients to participate actively in twelve-step programs.
 The program usually takes ten to twelve hours a week, although participants may stay longer if they want to.
 Each person is assessed regularly and given targeted support when needed.

 Most residential crystal meth rehabs extend their services through regular group or individual counseling or offer the option to live in a sober-living home.
 A sober-living residence provides a structured, safe, and drug-free living environment to patients after rehab.
 It is a unique community where recovering addicts have access to fully integrated support services and continuing healthcare services.

 Stage an Intervention for a Loved One

 Discussing drug rehabilitation and support groups with a crystal meth addict can be a challenge, especially if the person has been using the drug for a while.
 Planning an intervention program with a professional drug intervention team is recommended to provide a more focused approach.
 If you recognize that you have addiction problems and want to take a healthier path, an interventionist can guide you through a prearranged treatment plan to achieve this goal.
-Families and friends of crystal meth addicts can also call (800) 660-0986 to talk to an interventionist and ask for help.
+Families and friends of crystal meth addicts can also call 1-888-439-3435 Who Answers? to talk to an interventionist and ask for help.
 You can also call this number at any time to talk to an addiction specialist and get more information about crystal meth treatment programs.